amandaleee/rectangles-drawing/readme.md

 * iterate on the spectrum input - it's weird until you click on it.
 * actual styling, including responsiveness.
 * QA/mobile testing if there's time
+* z-index issues - not sure i can do anythng about that
+* related to z-index: if you add several rectangles in a row without moving them, you won't see them all because they'll be layered on top of one another at top: 0/left:0.

 ### Done